The Council of Stellar Management

 - Discussing ideas, theory and design approaches for potential EVE Online features

-CCP will talk at length about potential EVE Online features with the CSM and share many ideas, including those that may never see the light of day.
-CCP will be discussing the substance of features and design concepts to the level of detail needed to establish a good mutual understanding, and the impact they may have on EVE Online.
-CSM delegates are likely to be privy to some early-stage information about potential upcoming features, but the general intention of CCP is to share with the community early and use the CSM to help channel community feedback.
-All CSM members are encouraged to bring forward community feedback on upcoming or new EVE Online features.
+CCP will talk about potential EVE Online features with the CSM and share ideas, including those that may never see the light of day.
+In some cases, CCP will be discussing the substance of features and design concepts to the level of detail needed to establish a good mutual understanding, and the impact they may have on EVE Online.
+CSM delegates are likely to be privy to some early-stage information about potential upcoming features.
+CCP will share information with the community when possible and use the CSM to help channel community feedback.
+All CSM members are expected to bring forward community feedback on upcoming or new EVE Online features.

 - Getting feedback on features in active development

-CCP greatly values help from the CSM in both providing direct feedback and gathering player feedback on features that are in active development, in public testing, or as optional features on Tranquillity.
+CCP greatly values help from the CSM in both providing individual feedback and gathering player feedback on features that are in active development, in public testing, or as optional features on Tranquillity.
 For features in active development, CCP may share information about solidified features with the CSM in advance of making them public.
 This may include finalized statistics, in-game cost numbers, as well as the exact function of certain features.
 The window between the CSM and the public getting their hands on this level of detailed information will generally be short, and as stated in the CSM Code of Conduct, members cannot derive any personal benefit in the game from them.
 It should be clear to all players what kind of feedback opportunity the CSM has had.

 Benefits for CSM members

 While serving on the CSM, all members of the Council are eligible for free Omega status on up to five accounts.
 They are also eligible for free admission to any CCP run event such as EVE Fanfest, and digital rewards associated with them.